yihui/knitr/README.md

-- I wished for many times, *if only I could use graphics devices other than PDF and postscript*; now the dream has come true in the official R, but what I was hoping for was an option as simple as `dev = 'png'` or `dev = 'CairoJPEG'`
+- I wished for many times, *if only I could use graphics devices other than PDF and postscript*; now the dream has come true in the official R, but what I was hoping for was an option as simple as `dev = 'png'` or `dev = 'CairoJPEG'`.
-- I wished multiple plots in a code chunk could be recorded instead of only the last one
+- I wished multiple plots in a code chunk could be recorded instead of only the last one.
 - I wished there was a way to round the numbers in `\Sexpr{}` other than writing expressions like `\Sexpr{round(x, 3)}` for *each single* `\Sexpr{}`
-- I wished I did not have to `print()` plots from [**ggplot2**](https://cran.r-project.org/package=ggplot2) and a simple `qplot(x, y)` would just give me a plot in Sweave
+- I wished I did not have to `print()` plots from.
+  [**ggplot2**](https://cran.r-project.org/package=ggplot2) and a simple `qplot(x, y)` would just give me a plot in Sweave.
-- I wished users would never need instructions on `Sweave.sty` or run into troubles due to the fact that LaTeX cannot find `Sweave.sty`
+- I wished users would never need instructions on `Sweave.sty` or run into troubles due to the fact that LaTeX cannot find `Sweave.sty`.
-- I wished **cacheSweave** could print the results of a code chunk even if it was cached
+- I wished **cacheSweave** could print the results of a code chunk even if it was cached.
 - I wished [**brew**](https://cran.r-project.org/package=brew) could support
-  graphics
+  graphics.
 - I wished [**R2HTML**](https://cran.r-project.org/package=R2HTML) could
-  support R code syntax highlighting
+  support R code syntax highlighting.
 - ...